Moon: Tidal effects

+System evolution

 Delays in the tidal peaks of both ocean and solid-body tides cause torque in opposition to the Earth's rotation.
 This "drains" angular momentum and rotational kinetic energy from Earth's rotation, slowing the Earth's rotation.
 That angular momentum, lost from the Earth, is transferred to the Moon in a process known as tidal acceleration, which lifts the Moon into a higher orbit while lowering orbital speed around the Earth.
+This has resulted in the length of a anomalistic month having increased from 20 days to today's 27.55 days over the course of 3.2 billion years.

 Thus the distance between Earth and Moon is increasing, and the Earth's rotation is slowing in reaction.
 Measurements from laser reflectors left during the Apollo missions (lunar ranging experiments) have found that the Moon's distance increases by 38 mm per year (roughly the rate at which human fingernails grow).

-Atomic clocks show that Earth's day lengthens by about 17 microseconds every year, slowly increasing the rate at which UTC is adjusted by leap seconds.
+Atomic clocks show that Earth's Day lengthens by about 17 microseconds every year, slowly increasing the rate at which UTC is adjusted by leap seconds.

-This tidal drag makes the rotation of the Earth and the orbital period of the Moon very slowly match.
+This tidal drag makes the rotation of the Earth, and the orbital period of the Moon very slowly match.
 This matching first results in tidally locking the lighter body of the orbital system, as is already the case with the Moon.
 Theoretically, in 50 billion years, the Earth's rotation will have slowed to the point of matching the Moon's orbital period, causing the Earth to always present the same side to the Moon.
-However, the Sun will become a red giant, engulfing the Earth-Moon system, long before then.
+However, the Sun will become a red giant, most likely engulfing the Earth–Moon system long before then.

+If the Earth–Moon system is not engulfed by the enlarged Sun, the drag from the solar atmosphere can cause the orbit of the Moon to decay.
+Once the orbit of the Moon closes to a distance of 18470 km, it will cross Earth's Roche limit, meaning that tidal interaction with Earth would break apart the Moon, turning it into a ring system.
+Most of the orbiting rings will begin to decay, and the debris will impact Earth.
+Hence, even if the Sun does not swallow up Earth, the planet may be left moonless.